statnet/ergm.tapered/README.md

     AIC: 362  BIC: 369.4  (Smaller is better.
 MC Std.
 Err. = 0)

 This tapered ERGM fits.
-The summary indicates that the coefficient on the transitive triple term is positive (about 0.20) and statistically above zero.
+The summary indicates that the coefficient on the transitive triple term is positive (about 0.22) and statistically above zero.
+This coefficient has the same interpretation as those in a standard ERGM.

 This model fixes the tapering parameter at 2 units.
 Let’s try to taper less by increasing the tapering parameter to 3 (`r=3`):